fadden/6502bench/README.md

 All of the code is written in C# .NET, using the (free to download) Visual Studio Community 2017 IDE as the primary development environment.
-The user interface uses the WinForms API.
-Efforts have been made to avoid doing anything Windows-specific, in the hope of running it under Mono.
+The user interface uses the WPF API.

 The Solution file is called "WorkBench.sln" rather than "6502bench.sln" because some things in Visual Studio got weird when it didn't start with a